feature-sh/docs/contents/README.md

+---
+description: Quick overview of Feature & how to use it.
+---

 # 🤖 What is Feature?

 Our vision is to encourage developers to contribute to projects on GitHub, by being rewarded with cryptocurrencies.